Quantum geometric Langlands correspondence in positive characteristic: the GL(N) case: Abstract

+We prove a version of quantum geometric Langlands conjecture in characteristic~$p$.
+Namely, we construct an equivalence of certain localizations of derived categories of twisted crystalline $\D$-modules on the stack of rank~$N$ vector bundles on an algebraic curve $C$ in characteristic~$p$.
+The twisting parameters are related in the way predicted by the conjecture, and are assumed to be irrational (\ie not in $\Fp$).
+We thus extend the results of~\cite{BB} concerning the similar problem for the usual (non-quantum) geometric Langlands.

-The first step of the argument is the same as that of~\cite{BB} for the non-quantum case: based on the Azumaya property of crystalline differential operators, the equivalence is constructed as a twisted version of Fourier--Mukai transform on the Hitchin fibration.
-However, there are some new ingredients.
-Along the way we introduce a generalization of $p$-curvature for line bundles with non-flat connections, and construct a Liouville vector field on the space of de~Rham local systems on~$C$.
+In the course of the proof, we introduce a generalization of $p$-curvature for line bundles with non-flat connections, define quantum analogs of Hecke functors in characteristic~$p$ and construct a Liouville vector field on the space of de~Rham local systems on~$C$.